centreon/centreon-stream-connector-scripts/modules/docs/sc_common.md

 ## Introduction

-The sc_common library provides methods to help with common needs when writing stream connectors.
+The sc_common module provides methods to help with common needs when writing stream connectors.
 It has been made in OOP (object oriented programming)

 ## Module initialization